atomic-penguin/chef-fundamentals/slides/additional-topics/01_slide.md

 `resources` and `providers` directories from the cookbook.

 They are named by joining the cookbook name and the file name.
-For example, the `apt` cookbook contains:
+For example, the `yum` cookbook contains:

-    apt/resources
+    yum/resources
     -> repository.rb

-    apt/providers
+    yum/providers
     -> repository.rb

-The resource used in a recipe is `apt_repository`.
+The resource used in a recipe is `yum_repository`.
 If the Ruby file name is `default.rb` then just the cookbook name is used.

 # When to Use LWRPs